jakewan/tfc-sample-ingest-stack/README.md

 See [Where Backends Are Used](https://www.terraform.io/docs/language/settings/backends/index.html#where-backends-are-used).

-## Terraform Cloud Worspace Configuration
+## Terraform Cloud Workspace Configuration

 A token should be chosen in order to uniquely name resources for a given environment.
 Usually this will have something to do with the feature being worked on.
 Specify this as a Terraform variable named `environment_name` in the Terraform Cloud UI.
 For example, if you're working on a git branch named `add-foo-feature`, then you might set this variable to `add-foo-feature` as well.
 We will discuss using Terraform Cloud workspaces to manage separate infrastructure environments more below.